thatoldfarm/pi-spigot-codex/README.md

 ---

-# The Spigot Codex: Unveiling the Resonant Lattice of π
+# The Pi Spigot Codex: Unveiling the Resonant Lattice of π

 ## 📜 FORWARD